 Hi there!
-I'm Rehan, an incoming PhD student at the Annenberg School for Communication at the University of Pennsylvania, starting Fall 2025.
+I'm Rehan, a PhD student at the Annenberg School for Communication at the University of Pennsylvania.

-This site is a space to share my work, including research projects, writing, my CV, and a blog (updated regularly… I hope).
+This site is a space to share my research projects, writing, CV, and the occasional blog post to document my PhD journey.
+I've built Pensieve, a tool I use to process and semantically search my research notes and the papers I've read.
+Take a look here, or set up your own version here!
 I've also put together some advice for prospective applicants based on what I've learned along the way.

 Whether you're a potential collaborator, a prospective student looking for advice, or just want to chat tech and policy – please feel free to reach out.
 Let's connect!